circleci/circleci-docs/src-api/source/index.html.md

 ## Trigger a new Build by Project (preview)

-Prerequisite: You must go to your Project Settings in the CircleCI app to Enable Build Processing (preview) [external link] (https://circleci.com/docs/2.0/build-processing/).
-This endpoint does not yet support the build_parameters options that the job-triggering endpoint supports.
+Prerequisite: You must go to your Project Settings in the CircleCI app to [Enable Build Processing](https://circleci.com/docs/2.0/build-processing/).
+This endpoint does not yet support the `build_parameters` options that the job-triggering endpoint supports.

 Triggers a build of the specified project, by branch, revision, or tag.
 Workflows will be run or scheduled in the same way as when a webhook from source control is received.